andersensam/mnist-neural-network-c/README.md

 ## Approach to this Neural Network

-This project is a naive attempt at building a simple neural network and has a few 'shortcuts' taken, including a lack of multithreaded training and GPU utilization.
+This project is a naive attempt at building a simple neural network and has a few 'shortcuts' taken, including a lack of multithreaded training or GPU utilization.

 I hope to update this repo as time goes on with adjustments to the error, activation, and training methods.